 Royal Panaque Physical Characteristics

 The species also attains an average length of approximately 17 in (43 cm).
-Due to the weight of their armor they are poor swimmers.
-However, the Royal Panaque possesses a powerful sucker-like mouth.
-These they use to cling to rocks or submerged logs.
+Due to the weight of their armor, they are poor swimmers.
+However, the Royal Panaque possess a powerful sucker-like mouth, which they use to cling to rocks or submerged logs.